Skip to content

 Skyscrapers that exceed the dizzying height of more than 600 metres (1,969 feet) move into the rarely used “megatall” category.

-To date, only three buildings have ever earned this classification: Saudi Arabia’s 601-metre Abraj al Bait Tower; China’s 632-metre Shanghai Tower and, the world’s current tallest building; the United Arab Emirates’ 828-metre Burj Khalifa.
+To date, only a handful of buildings have ever earned this classification including: Saudi Arabia’s 601-metre Abraj al Bait Tower; China’s 632-metre Shanghai Tower; Malaysia's Merdeka 118 and, the world’s current tallest building; the United Arab Emirates’ 828-metre Burj Khalifa

 You can learn more about the different skyscraper categories in this video.